 This is a two-week comprehensive introduction to permaculture principles, design practices and their application, with a particular focus on permaculture in community.

-Alternative dates for this course are 27 August to 9 September 2022.
+Alternative dates for this course are in the fall/autumn

 Certified by The Permaculture Association (British), the course is a one-of-a-kind opportunity to learn about permaculture design theory and apply it to a relevant design project here at Findhorn.

 The Findhorn PDC is guided by Bill Mollison’s curriculum and delivered in collaboration with a registered ScotLAND Centre.
 Occasional evening slots and guest speakers are offered in addition to the minimum 72 hour-programme.

 The training includes varied methods that will engage the heart, head and hands: theory, practicals, designing, group work, site visits, games, reflection and group sharing.

 You’ll be encouraged to observe permaculture principles in action, and experience how these processes influence systems and site development in an experimental living environment.

 ‘I would just say that I think that everyone would get value from doing a Permaculture Design Course.
 Even if you don’t want to set up a food forest or a permaculture garden.
 It is like a philosophy.
 It is a way of seeing the world and once you wear that permaculture lens it will help you in your relationships, in your working life, in your connections.
 It is just so valuable for everyone.
 It is like a holistic design for how we should be living together and how we should be interacting with the world.
 So that is something that is universal.’

 Marcus Giles from London Kingston